Monnify/monnify-wordpress-plugin/readme.txt

 3. Configuration settings for Monnify payment gateway

 == Changelog ==

+= 1.0.1 =
+* Added webhook enhancement to allow asynchronous order confirmation in case of network failure

 = 1.0.0 =
 * Initial release of the Monnify Official Payment Gateway Plugin